A

 pressures would have existed in the north where food density was low.

-Thus, I believe that
+Thus, I believe that the original

 boat-people on the coast of arctic Norway came by way of the White Sea